 - 27.30.1 At a meeting of the Council any member of the Council may present a petition, signed by person other than members of the Council, which is relevant to some matter in relation to which the Council or Cabinet have functions, or which affects the area of the Council, or part of it, or the inhabitants of that area, or some of them.
-The member presenting the petition shall satisfy them self that the petition is proper to be received. - 27.30.2 A member wishing to present a petition shall give notice of their intention to do so to the Chief Executive before the beginning of the meeting at which they wish to present it. - 27.30.3 The presentation of a petition shall be limited to not more than 3 minutes, and shall be confined to reading out, or summarising, the prayer of the petition, indicating the number and description of the signatories. - 27.30.4 Petitions shall be presented in the order in which notice of them is received by the Chief Executive. - 27.30.5 A petition presented at a meeting of the Council may stand referred to a future meeting of the Cabinet or relevant committee, in order that the appropriate chief officer may present a report on the subject matter of the petition.
+The member presenting the petition shall satisfy them self that the petition is proper to be received in accordance with the Petition Scheme. - 27.30.2 A member wishing to present a petition shall give notice of their intention to do so to the Chief Executive before the beginning of the meeting at which they wish to present it. - 27.30.3 The presentation of a petition shall be limited to not more than 3 minutes, and shall be confined to reading out, or summarising, the prayer of the petition, indicating the number and description of the signatories. - 27.30.4 Petitions shall be presented in the order in which notice of them is received by the Chief Executive.